Alumni Five Awards

 The University of Illinois Alumni Association Alumni Five dinner and awards ceremony honors UIC alumni and friends who have given back to the University and the community.
-The Alumni Five ceremony includes presentations of the Alumni Achievement, Distinguished Service, Alumni Humanitarian, City Partner and Corporate Partner awards.
+The Alumni Five ceremony includes presentations of the Alumni Achievement, Distinguished Service, Alumni Humanitarian and City Partner awards.

 2013 University of Illinois Alumni Achievement Award

 Rajaa Abdullah Alsanea ms ’08 dent, cert ’90 dent

 King Faisal Specialist Hospital and Research Center